iml130/sola/applications/docs/optimaflow/amr.md

 The AMR Physical Asset is the representative of the real AMR.
 It is the [AMR Logical Agent](#logical)'s interface to the real AMR and will

+- simple
+- only one Transport Order at a time, no queuing
 - send the vehicles Description containing information about kinematics, general vehicle properties and special abilities to the AMR Logical Agent
 - report AMR Status Updates consiting of the AMR's state (idle, working, error) and position to the AMR Logical Agent<br />
-  TODO Where will those be sent to? -> Management Overlay?
+  will be offered other participants
 - manage the execution of one [Transport Order](../glossary.md#t) at a time.
   Transport Orders are described in [Material Flow](./material_flow.md).
 - report AMR Transport Order Updates, which are events that occurred related to the execution of Transport Order, to the AMR Logical Agent
-- relay Transport Order Steps to execute to the real AMR
+- forward Transport Order Steps to execute to the real AMR -> TODO Asset Connector Picture

 As shown in **Figure 1**.

-## Transport Order Lifecycle
+## Transport Order Lifecycle -> Material Flow Page

+- TODO Link to Mterial Flow Page here

 Each Transport Order will traverse the following states: